taylor-swanson/integrations/packages/windows/docs/README.md

 The Windows `sysmon_operational` dataset provides events from the Windows `Microsoft-Windows-Sysmon/Operational` event log.

+The syslog input may be used to gather Sysmon events from Linux instances.

 An example event for `sysmon_operational` looks as following:

 ```json